 If you’re advertising in the United States, then you can also take advantage of Merchant Promotions to create more effective Bing Shopping ads.
 Merchant Promotions are a way for advertisers to highlight special offers in their product ads.
 These ads have a “Special Offer” extension that display a promotional code and link to shop:

 Merchant Promotions can significantly improve your Bing Shopping optimization by creating a sense of urgency for people to act on the promotion.
-Special offers also help your ads stand out from the competition.
+Special offers help your ads stand out from the competition.

 Use Automated Bidding Technology